-Internet Shutdown Tracker, India: 62 incidents of Internet shutdowns across 12 Indian states have been recorded by SFLC.in from 2012 till date for multiples reasons.
+Internet Shutdown Tracker, India: Consolidated listing of all shutdowns in India recorded by SFLC.in from 2012 till date for multiple reasons.
 This compilation(pdf) provides a list of these shutdowns alongwith the reasons assigned to the same.

 United Nations passes a resolution condemning Internet Shutdowns: The United Nations Human Rights Council passed a resolution on 1st July, 2016, condemning the network disruptions and state measures curbing the dissemination of information, while at the same time recognizing the need for the same standards of protection to the rights, especially right to freedom of expression, in the online medium as that in the offline medium.
 This post looks into the importance of these actions.